Bobby Phills: Legacy

-The Hornets retired Phills' #13 jersey on February 9, 2000, during halftime of a game vs. Phills' former team, the Cavaliers.
+The Hornets retired Phills' #13 jersey on February 9, 2000, during halftime of a game against Phills' former team, the Cavaliers.
 It was the first number that the Hornets franchise had ever retired.
-Phills' Hornets teammates also wore a patch bearing his' #13 on their jerseys for the remainder of the 1999–2000 season.
-His jersey hung from the rafters of the Charlotte Coliseum until the franchise relocated to New Orleans in 2002; it was then displayed in the New Orleans Arena until 2013.
+The Hornets also wore a patch bearing his #13 on their jerseys for the remainder of the 1999–2000 season.
+Phills' jersey hung from the rafters of the Charlotte Coliseum until the team relocated to New Orleans in 2002; it was then displayed in the New Orleans Arena until 2013.
 In 2004, the NBA added an expansion team, the Charlotte Bobcats.
-After the New Orleans team re-branded themselves as the New Orleans Pelicans - thereby relinquishing the Hornets name and their previous history in Charlotte - the Bobcats became the Hornets and merged the team's past tenures into a new history for the franchise.
-On November 1, 2014, the newly renamed team re-honored his jersey; it currently hangs from the rafters of the Spectrum Center.
+In 2013, the New Orleans Hornets changed their name to the New Orleans Pelicans.
+The following year, the Bobcats also re-branded, bringing the Hornets name back to Charlotte.
+Additionally, the original Charlotte Hornets' history from 1988 to 2002 was transferred to the renamed team.
+On November 1, 2014, the Charlotte Hornets retired Phills' jersey number a second time; it currently hangs from the rafters of the Spectrum Center.

+The Pelicans have since returned the number 13 to circulation; the 2016–17 season saw Cheick Diallo become the first Pelicans player to wear #13 after its reactivation.